Making Peace When It Sucks

 That’s a hard thing to do when we’ve been trained to believe that we get rid of something by fighting it.
 It’s natural to worry that giving up that battle will leave us vulnerable to the very thing we don’t want.
 Turns out, it’s the opposite.

-And cleaning things up means finding a way to feel better.
-I’ve got to lead that way myself – not wait for things to change so then I can feel better.
+Making peace just means finding a way to feel better with what is.
+And we’ve got to lead the way – not wait for things to change so then we can feel better.
 Because that routine doesn’t work.

 We get what we vibrate.